-The following year, Josephine Baker brings her show back to the US, where it receives a lukewarm reception.
-She moves back to France and, in 1937, marries a Frenchman and becomes a French citizen.
+The following year, Josephine Baker was back in the US where she presented her show to mixed reviews.
+She returned to France where, in 1937, she married a Frenchman and became a French citizen.

 When war was declared, she was still able to perform at the Folies Bergère and the Casino de Paris alongside Maurice Chevalier.
 Faithful to her adoptive country, Josephine Baker joined the Resistance, working for Free France's intelligence service serving as a sub-lieutenant in the Women’s Auxiliary of the Free French Air Force.
 It was Daniel Marouani who suggested to Jacques Abtey, head of the military counter-espionage unit in Paris, to enlist her.
 During the phony war (September 1939 to May 1940), Josephine Baker gathered intel on the location of German troops from officials she would meet at parties.
 At the same time, she performed at the Maginot Line fortification to raise the troops’ morale.
 However, from summer 1940 onwards, the Maginot Line was breached and, due to the racist laws instated by the government, she was banned from the stage.
 Scheduled anyway to go on tour around Portugal and South America, accompanied by Abtey, she smuggled intelligence to Portugal written in invisible ink on her music scores.
 She revived ‘La Créole’ as a means to resume contact with Captain Paul Paillole, chief of the French secret service, in Marseille before rejoining Abtey in Portugal, then a neutral country, and heading over to North Africa.
 En route for Morocco, she helped Solmsen, a German-born film producer, and her friend Fritz to leave France.